tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/Activities/03-Stu_Sorting/README.md

 ## Instructions

-Using the [starter file](Unsolved/out_of_sorts.ipynb) and NASDAQ historical stock data, complete the following steps:
+Using the [starter file](Unsolved/out_of_sorts.ipynb) and Google Finance historical stock data, complete the following steps:

-1. Navigate to [NASDAQ.com](https://nasdaq.com) and download ticker data.
-Load the CSV data into Pandas using `read_csv`.
+1. Navigate to [Google Sheets](https://docs.google.com/spreadsheets/) and use the in-built Google Finance function to download ticker data.
+Load the CSV data into Pandas using the `read_csv` function.

-2. Index data by `Trade DATE`.
+2. Index data by `Date`.

 3. Clean the data.

 4. Output a sample of the data.

-5. Calculate daily returns.
+5. Sort the DataFrame by `NOCP` in descending order using `sort_values`.

-6. Sort the DataFrame by `NOCP` in descending order using `sort_values`.
+6. Calculate daily returns.

 7. Slice out 5 records.